globus/globus-sdk-python/docs/experimental/examples/oauth2/globus_app.rst

 Setup
 -----

-A GlobusApp is heavily configurable object.
+A GlobusApp is a heavily configurable object.
 For common scripting usage however, instantiation only requires two parameters:

-#.  **App Name** - A human readable slug to identify your app in http requests and token
+#.  **App Name** - A human readable slug to identify your app in HTTP requests and token
     caches.

 #.  **Client Info** - either a *Native Client's* ID or a *Confidential Client's* ID and